BJP MLA Surendra Singh Jeena dies due to COVID-19 | Politics

 BJP MLA Surendra Singh Jeena dies due to COVID-19

-BJP MLA from Salt in Almora district, Surendra Singh Jeena, who was undergoing treatment for COVID-19 at a hospital in New Delhi, died early Thursday.
-The 50-year-old Jeena was admitted to the Sir Gangaram Hospital nearly a week ago.
-He breathed his last at around 4 am, Pradesh BJP vice president Devendra Bhasin said.
+BJP MLA from Salt in Almora district, Surendra Singh Jeena, who was undergoing treatment for COVID-19 at a private facility in New Delhi, died early Thursday, hospital authorities said.
+Jeena, 51, was admitted to Sir Gangaram Hospital nearly a week ago, Pradesh BJP vice president Devendra Bhasin said.

+"He was admitted to the hospital on November 2 and had a diabetic condition.
+He was COVID-19 positive and passed away at 6:30 am due to complications," a senior official at Sir Ganga Ram Hospital said.
+Sir Ganga Ram Hospital is a coronavirus facility at present.

 Condoling Jeena's death, Chief Minister Trivendra Singh Rawat said the state has lost an energetic and farsighted leader.
 "He was reckoned among the most active MLAs who took keen interest in the development of his constituency.
 He was the voice of the deprived sections of society," he said "In his death the state has lost an energetic and farsighted leader," Rawat said and prayed for strength to his family to bear the loss.